atlassian/data-center-helm-charts/src/main/logging/README.md

 A common Kubernetes logging pattern is a combination of Elasticsearch, fluent, and Kibana which is known as *EFK Stack*.

-`fluent` is an open source and multi-platform log processor which collects data/log from different sources, aggregates and forwards them to multiple destinations and is fully compatible with Docker and Kubernetes environments.
+`Fluentd` is an open source and multi-platform log processor which collects data/log from different sources, aggregates and forwards them to multiple destinations and is fully compatible with Docker and Kubernetes environments.

 `Elasticsearch` is a distributed open search and analytics engine for all types of data.